|Virtual Office Tour - Forecasters & AWIPS|

 There are always at least two forecasters on duty in the operations area 24 hours a day.
 One forecaster, referred to as the public forecaster (pictured below), writes forecasts intended for the general public, such as the Zone Forecast.
 This is the forecast of sky condition, temperature, wind, and rain chance that most folks are familiar with.
 This same forecaster will also compose the Coastal Waters Forecast of winds, waves and weather on the Gulf of Mexico, a technical Area Forecast Discussion, the Hazardous Weather Outlook, and any non-routine products that are necessary to alert the public to hazardous weather.
 Some of the most common products of this type include freeze warnings, dense fog advisories, heat advisories, and flood watches and warnings.

-A second forecaster (pictured below) will write forecasts tailored to specific user groups.
+A second forecaster (pictured above) will write forecasts tailored to specific user groups.
 For example, he/she will write a coded forecast intended for use by airports, pilots and others associated with the aviation industry.
 These are called TAFs.
 This forecaster also prepares a routine Fire Weather Forecast.
 The fire weather forecaster also prepares any Red Flag Warnings or Fire Weather Watches that may be necessary, and issues spot forecasts on demand to help foresters with prescribed burns or wild fires.
 This forecaster is also responsible for writing the event-driven Short Term Forecast.
 During severe weather, this forecaster would man the radar and put out any warnings necessary for tornadoes, severe thunderstorms, or flooding.
 As staffing allows, we try to schedule additional forecasters to monitor the radar at times when the other forecasters are at their busiest preparing our routine products.

 Both forecasters prepare their various forecasts at workstations like the one pictured above.
 In the foreground is a PC that foreasters use to access the internet and e-mail, as well as to interrogate weather analysis software, such as the BUFKIT software pictured in the image that is used to anlyze model sounding data.
 Adjacent to the PC is the main system we use to prepare our forecasts, called the Advanced Weather Interactive Processing System, or AWIPS.
 This state-of-the-art computer hardware and software allow forecasters to view many different types of meteorological data on one system.
 Each AWIPS workstation consists of three graphics monitors and one text workstation.
 There are six AWIPS workstations in our office.
 The "brains" of the entire system is pictured below.